The 3 Worlds of Gulliver (1960)

 Enough about the people.
 The two animated creatures deserve special mention, since they are what will draw most viewers to the movie.
 The Brobdingnagian squirrel isn’t much to talk about: it pulls Gulliver down into a hole and then snarls a few times at Elizabeth (in a sound Harryhausen bemoans as “more like a wheeze than a squeak”) before disappearing.
 The model and the animation look good, but the creature makes little impact because of its brief screen-time.

-However, the encounter between Gulliver and the titan alligator, which the king of Brobdingnag forces him to duel, is a great piece of work and the film’s highlight—it almost saves the whole second half.
+However, the encounter between Gulliver and the titan alligator, which the king of Brobdingnag forces him to duel, is a great piece of work and the film’s highlight — it almost saves the whole second half.
 Harryhausen mixes the close fighting between Gulliver and the ‘gator (using scrolling effects to give the illusion of camera movement) with overhead shots of the court of giants watching the action.
 The trickery used here makes the interaction between Mathews and the animated creature near perfect.
 As he did in the duel with skeleton in The 7th Voyage of Sinbad, Mathews shows how skilled he was at acting out scenes with absolutely nothing and making it look believable.
 The sequence has the feeling of a classic knight vs. dragon battle, and it carries the electrifying fantasy feel that the picture needs in so many other places.
 Harryhausen is proud of what he did here, and rightfully so.

 Bernard Herrmann provided one of his best scores for The 7th Voyage of Sinbad, and he must have enjoyed that experience tremendously because he hopped right aboard for this voyage (as well as the Mysterious one and the one with Jason and the Argonauts that followed).
 Herrmann’s score for The 3 Worlds of Gulliver is another brilliant and colorful work, packed with a variety of orchestrations and a loving embrace of eighteenth-century English music.
 The main march captures the “Three Worlds” with a grand British Empire flourish, a miniature step for the Lilliput, and heavy brass and bassoons for Brobdingnag.
 Herrmann also composes a pleasant pastoral love theme for Gulliver and Elizabeth.
 His best piece in the film is the tremendous pursuit music for the finale, where he creates an intense feel of Brobdingnagian size as the giants chase Gulliver and Elizabeth.
-The score heard on its own (there are a few superb re-recordings of it on CD) has a better sense of fantasy and Swiftian satire than the actual film.
+The score heard on its own (there are some superb re-recordings of it on CD) has a better sense of fantasy and Swiftian satire than the actual film.

 In closing, I would like to make mention of producer Charles H. Schneer, who formed a long-lasting partnership with Ray Harryhausen from the mid-‘50s until Harryhausen’s retirement after Clash of the Titans in 1981.
 Schneer died in January of this year, mostly unnoticed among fandom, but we owe this man an enormous amount.
 Harryhausen’s effects get the most attention from viewers and critics, but without Schneer none of these films would have even gotten made in the first place; he had the intelligent producer’s eye to see what the special effects master could do, he had a similar love of colorful fantasy material, and he had the production skill to turn the small budgets into epics.
 Schneer was a special kind of creative producer, and without him our world would have been a much duller place.